SpurwingIO/Chat-Bots/Facebook/NodeJS/README.md

 - Alternatively you can ask the user's timezone in the chat yourself.
 - The number of quick reply buttons is limited.
 But the number of available days and/or time slots can exceed this limit.
 Custom logic should be implemented to provide more flexibile scheduling options.

+## Support
+- For public issues and bugs please use the GitHub Issues Page.
+- For enquiries and private issues reach out to us at support@spurwing.io
+- Join our Discord Community Server: https://discord.gg/j3gd5Qk5uW